-4.7.2 Requirements for Septic Systems
+4.8.2 Requirements for Septic Systems

-- To accommodate an individual on-site sewage service, new lots must be of an appropriate size and configuration and front onto a public road, unless a smaller lot size can otherwise be supported by technical information pertaining to the physical characteristics and hydrogeology of the site in accordance with guidelines of the Ministry of Environment, Conservation and Parks and prepared by qualified professionals. - Communal sewage systems shall not be permitted in the Township of Conmee.
-The policies of this Plan are intended to ensure that lot sizes and conditions are adequate to allow the safe and efficient operation of individual septic systems. - 3.
-A development plan for any type of on-site sewage services, such as a septic tank system or leaching pit, shall be completed in accordance with Ontario Regulation 358 and approved by the Thunder Bay District Health Unit, and the Ministry of Environment, Conservation and Parks. - 4.
+- To accommodate an individual on-site sewage service, new lots must be of an appropriate size and configuration, a minimum size of 1 hectare, and front onto a public road, unless a smaller lot size can otherwise be supported by technical information pertaining to the physical characteristics and hydrogeology of the site in accordance with guidelines of the Ministry of Environment, Conservation and Parks and prepared by gualified professionals. - 2.
+The policies of this Plan are intended to ensure that lot sizes and conditions are adequate to allow the safe and efficient operation of individual septic systems. - A development plan for any type of on-site sewage services, such as a septic tank system or leaching pit, shall be completed in accordance with Ontario Regulation 358 and approved by the Thunder Bay District Health Unit. - 4.
 Large sewage disposal systems with design flows greater than 10,000 Litres per day shall have a hydrogeological assessment completed in accordance with the Ministry of Environment, Conservation and Parks Sewage Guidelines and shall be submitted to the Ministry for review and approval.

-4.7.3 Requirements for Drinking Water
+4.8.3 Requirements for Drinking Water